silencesys/lindat-tei/src/guidelines/source-description.md

 Contains either a description of a single witness referred to within the critical apparatus, or a list of witnesses which is to be referred to by a single sigil.
 All witnesses in `sourceDesc` must be listed inside an `listWit` element as can be seen in the [example](./tei-header.md#source-descriptio).
-The `xml:id` attribute should always contain an unique manuscript identifier - sigla.
+The `xml:id` attribute should always contain an unique manuscript identifier - siglum.
 All below described tags **must** be inside the `msDesc` element.

 ```xml
 <witness xml:id="A17">